hanami/guides/content/introduction/getting-started.md

 ### Hanami Generators

-Hanami ships with a number of **generators**.
-These are tools that write some basic code for you, to help us write less code.
+Hanami ships with a number of **generators**, which are tools that write some code for you.

 In our terminal, let's run: